Places to Stay

 In coastal Costa Rica, it is difficult to make recommendations since hotels change hands rather quickly on the beachfront, and hotel construction can be an on-going problem that changes from year-to-year.
 Some coastal hotels have been bought out by large corporations.
 I recommend looking through Trip Advisor.com (http://www.tripadvisor.com/) to look at reviews of any hotels in which you are going to stay.
 Nearly every place has a few reviews from recent customers.

 As an example of how things can change, we used to stay at Hotel Ocotal near Playa del Coco about 35 minutes from Liberia.
 In a matter of three years, it changed from a great place to below-average because of construction and poor service.
-For all I know, it might be back to being a good place to stay.
+It may be closed now or it might be back to being a good place to stay.
 I would probably rely on the tripadvisor web site to tell me that.

 The "Costa Rica Guide" website offers an interesting formula for budgeting the cost of hotels in Costa Rica.